You must register the death. You may also need to report the death of a child to other organisations depending on your circumstances.

 You can continue to get tax credits for up to 8 weeks following the death.

 If the child died before you claimed tax credits, you can still claim (unless the child was stillborn).
-Call the tax credits helpline to get a claim form.
+Call HMRC to claim.

 Sure Start Maternity Grant